 My Recent Travels

 I love to travel and try get away as often as I can, even if it’s just for a weekend up the Garden Route.
-I have lived in Johannesburg and Cape Town, been on a safari and river rafting in Namibia, and I have done family road trips to Durban as well as Plettenberg Bay and Knysna on numerous occasions.
-My family has always had a hunger to explore the world, so I was exceptionally fortunate growing up to travel to most parts of Europe, America, Australia and Asia.
-I think travelling should be on everyone’s to-do list, even if it’s just an excuse to escape for a weekend.
+I have lived in Johannesburg and Cape Town, been on a safari and river rafting in Namibia, and have done extensive family road trips to Durban as well as Plettenberg Bay and Knysna.
+I was exceptionally fortunate growing up to travel to most parts of Europe, America, Australia and Asia.

 What is there not to love?
-Africa is culturally rich and diverse, with exquisite landscapes from one place to the next.
-I’ve found the most beautiful part of my country to be the interaction with the people, who all have exciting stories, kind hearts and welcoming arms.
-There is always something happening, something to explore or something magical to be found.
-I love the people, the cultures and the climate – need I go on?
+Africa is culturally rich and diverse, with exquisite landscapes that change from one region to the next.
+I’ve found the most beautiful part of my country to be the interaction with the people who have exciting stories, kind hearts and welcoming arms.
+There is always something happening, something to explore or something magical about to transpire - you just need to be open to finding it.

 Some African Travel advice

-Embrace the unexpected and see every misstep as a perfectly executed dance shuffle.
-Patience is key when traveling in Africa, as it has its own, unique air about it, and time is sometimes used as a guideline (especially on the islands!).
-Sometimes you just need to go with the flow and embrace the adventure and story to come in a situation.
+Embrace the unexpected and see every step as a perfectly executed dance shuffle.
+Patience is key when travelling in Africa or the islands, as every location has its own, unique air about it, and time is sometimes used as a guideline (especially on the islands!).
+Sometimes you just need to go with the flow and embrace the adventure as it comes.
+Remember – you’re on holiday!

-My bucket-list African destinations are definitely Congo and Rwanda for gorilla trekking as well as the floodplains of the Okavango Delta and seeing the meerkats of the Makgadikgadi!
+My bucket-list African destinations are definitely Rwanda for gorilla trekking as well as the floodplains of the Okavango Delta and seeing the meerkats of the Makgadikgadi!